-In December 2023, APESB released the newly complied Code for APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code).
-The Amending Standards issued by APESB include the revisions to the Definitions of Listed Entity and Public Interest Entity in November 2023, and Technology-related revisions in June 2024.
+In December 2023, APESB released a Complied Code (June 2023) for APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code).
+Subsequent Amending Standards issued by APESB include the revisions to the Definitions of Listed Entity and Public Interest Entity in November 2023 and Technology-related revisions in June 2024.
 The pronouncements listed below have been revised to update cross-references to the Code and Amending Standards to ensure consistency of definitions and terminology and other matters.

-The aim of this Explanatory Memorandum is to provide stakeholders with the background, development process and rationale for Exposure Draft OX/24 Revision of APESB pronouncements (the Exposure Draft) issued in XXX 2024.
+This Explanatory Memorandum aims to provide stakeholders with the background, development process and rationale for Exposure Draft 01/24, a Revision of APESB pronouncements (the Exposure Draft) issued in June 2024.

-The Explanatory Memorandum has been prepared by Technical Staff of APESB and approved by the Board of Directors of APESB.
+The Explanatory Memorandum has been prepared by the Technical Staff of APESB and approved by the Board of Directors of APESB.
 The Explanatory Memorandum does not form part of the Exposure Draft and is not a substitute for reading it in full.